The All New Dometic IBIS 4 Caravan Air Conditioner - What's all the fuss?

 The fuss is all about the IBIS 4 Dual Piston Compressor with Inverter Technology

-If your Caravan Air Conditioner does not have a dual piston compressor with inverter technology, then you are missing out on the potential to enjoy a quieter operating Air Conditioner that uses a significantly lower amount of power to operate compared to a traditional Caravan Air Conditioner.
+If your caravan air conditioner does not have a dual piston compressor with inverter technology, then you are missing out on the potential to enjoy a quieter operating air conditioner that uses a significantly lower amount of power to operate compared to a traditional caravan air conditioner.
 Put simply having dual pistons better balances the compressor operation reducing vibration and noise whilst improving the overall life of the compressor.
-Inverter Technology allows the compressor to ramp up and ramp down in a controlled fashion to meet the cooling or heating requirements demand.
+Inverter technology allows the compressor to ramp up and ramp down in a controlled fashion to meet the cooling or heating requirements on demand.
 Gone are the days where your compressor kicks in, runs flat out, and then stops for a period before kicking back in again.
-This means you enjoy a quieter nights sleep as the compressor is a lot quieter when it is ramping up and ramping down instead of starting and stopping constantly.
+This means you can enjoy a quieter nights sleep as the compressor is a lot quieter when it is ramping up and ramping down instead of starting and stopping constantly.
 If you are an extremely light sleeper, try using the sleep mode function which allows you to slow the compressor down even further and at a constant regulated speed for an overall more quiet operation.

 Retrofit Compatablity for your existing Caravan Air Conditioner - 360mm x 360mm or 400mm x 400mm

 The new Dometic Ibis 4 has an adapter that makes retrofitting your existing air conditioner no problem at all.
 Most caravan or RV air conditoners are made to suit either an American style 360mm x 360mm or European style 400mm x 400mm sqaure roof cutout.
 The universal adapter that comes with this unit will suit both sizes which can save you time and money by not having to alter the size of your existing cutout.

 Size and Weight of the New Ibis 4 Air Conditioner